 We invest in below investment grade instruments.
 Investments in these types of instruments may present special tax issues for us.
 U.S. federal income tax rules are not entirely clear about issues such as when we may cease to accrue interest, OID or market discount, when and to what extent deductions may be taken for bad debts or worthless debt instruments, how payments received on obligations in default should be allocated between principal and income and whether exchanges of debt instruments in a bankruptcy or workout context are taxable.
-We will address these and other issues to the extent necessary in order to continue to maintain our qualification to be treated as a RIC for federal income tax purposes.
+We will address these and other issues to the extent necessary in order to continue to maintain our qualification to be subject to tax as a RIC.